lateefsofi/i18n/README.md

 3. Search "Import Missing Labels" and hit enter
 4. Select the i18n file containing missing labels.

+### 3. Import Missing i18n Labels and exclude labels matching pattern

+This feature enables you to import missing i18n labels from a selected file into the currently opened i18n file in the editor but ignore those labels matching the pattern.
+It updates existing labels, associates comments, and adds missing labels excluding labels matching the pattern.
+Pattern can be specified in the settings for "excludePattern" parameter, its default value is "COMMON_".

+#### How to Use:

+1. Open the i18n file in the editor where you want to import labels.
+2. Invoke the import command through the VSCode command palette.
+3. Search "Import Missing Labels" and hit enter
+4. Select the i18n file containing missing labels.

 ## Installation

 1. Install the extension from the [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/items?itemName=LateefSofi.i18nmaster).